CGCL-codes/Scube/BaselineCode/readme.md

-# This project contains two baseline
+# This project contains two baselines
 ## Code
 + TCM
 + GSS
 ----
 The core file of the code is from the website： `https://github.com/Puppy95/Graph-Stream-Sketch`

 ## makefile
 + commands
     1. make
     2. make clean

+## run
+After executing the 'make' command, we get the two executable files, tcm and gss.

 ----